Edgar-Donk/edgar-donk.github.io/README.md

     encoded = base64.encodestring(f.read())
     print(encoded.decode('latin1')) # contains all western characters but not the €
 ```
 I altered the colour of the grey image.
+The output from the print command is saved as our coded image.

 The next example 05search_entry,py will create a special frame, resembling the mac search element.
 Once again the image is
 loaded as encoded data, this time the programmer uses the gif property to make multiple images.
 Look at the PhotoImage lines of
 code where the format is used.
 The programmer is altering the entry widget, using the PhotoImage alias names "search1" rather
 than the "s1" name.
-Compare is layout to that of a normal entry widget.
+Compare its layout to that of a normal entry widget.
 ```
 [('Entry.field',
   {'border': '1',